camunda-community-hub/camunda-8-canary-deployment/README.md

 # Scenario
-This section explain how to demonstrate a canary deployment, step by step
+This section explains how to demonstrate a canary deployment step-by-step

 ## Initial platform
-For all scenario, a Camunda 8.6 platform is up and running.
+For all scenarios, a Camunda 8.6 platform is up and running.
 The values.yaml used is
 ```yaml

 global: